 I get it.
 It’s no fun for me either, and thank goodness I hardly have to do it.
 We use Alexa to add foods to our shopping list.
 And, then my husband does all the shopping.
 He actually LIKES grocery shopping (bless his heart) so I gladly let him.
 He works from home and likes the distraction of getting out every day for a few items.

 If you’re not so lucky to have someone to shop for you, see what delivery services you can get in your area.
 There’s Instacart – which my local grocery store uses.
 Walmart will shop for you – and will take it out to your car.
 Even just putting your staples on Amazon’s automatic reorder system might make your life easier.

 Maybe you need to eat out more.
-I’m been writing about eating healthy in restaurants since my first book came out in 1991, and I’m convinced there’s almost always something healthy on the menu (or can be modified to be so).
-Plus, Grubhub, DoorDash, and UberEats deliver from restaurants in the area so you don’t even have to get out of the house…if you don’t want to.
+I’m been writing about eating healthy in restaurants since my first book on this topic came out in 1991, and I’m convinced there’s almost always something healthy on the menu (or can be modified to be so).

 Do you own a crock pot or Instant Pot?
 Omaha Steaks offers skillet- and crockpot-ready meals consisting of meats and veggies.
 Dinner for two starts at just $15.
 Some companies only do local deliveries.
 PrestoEats offers food delivery in Vancouver and Calgary for quick 30-minute Instant Pots.
 RealFoodReady offers ingredients for your crockpot in the Denver area.